Don’t wait any longer…See clearly again

 If you use artificial tears more than six times a day or are allergic to preservatives, you should use preservative-free tears.
 This is because if the tears with preservatives are used a lot, these chemicals may start to irritate your eyes.

-Your Falgoust ophthalmologist may suggest blocking your tear ducts.
+Your doctor at Falgoust Eye Medical & Surgical may suggest blocking your tear ducts.
 This makes your natural tears stay in your eyes longer.
 Tiny silicone or gel plugs (called punctal plugs) may be inserted in your tear ducts.
 These plugs can be removed later as needed.
 They could also recommend surgery that permanently closes your tear ducts.

 Increasing your tears

-Your ophthalmologist at Falgoust Eye Medical & Surgical might have you use a special eyedrop medication.
+Your doctor at Falgoust Eye Medical & Surgical might have you use a special eye drop medication.
 This helps your eyes make more of their own tears.

 Treating dry eye culprits

-If your eyes are irritated, your Falgoust ophthalmologist can treat those problems.
+If your eyes are irritated, the doctors at Falgoust Eye Medical & Surgical can treat those problems.
 They may recommend: